mourisl/Rascaf/README.md

 The list of connections may be preceded in the file by a number of messages regarding likely errors detected in the raw assembly, and may be followed by one or several warnings on the newly identified contig connections.

-NOTE: If desired, the user can manually edit the connections in "rascaf.out" to filter weakly supported or unwanted connections before running "rascaf_join".
+NOTE: If desired, the user can manually edit the connections in "rascaf.out" to filter weakly supported or unwanted connections before running "rascaf-join".

-2. For "rascaf_join":
+2. For "rascaf-join":

 Rascaf_join will output the scaffolds in the file '$prefix.fa' (default: "rascaf_scaffold.fa"), along with reports on how the new scaffolds are built from the contigs in the original draft assembly (file '$prefix.info' file).